HarwinBorger/CSS-hacks/readme.md

 In some situations you have a fixed content, meaning some of the sizes are fixed some are flexible.
-If you want to have a table element inside there it may happen that the scaling of you layout goes wrong
+If you want to have a table element inside there it may happen that the scaling of your layout goes wrong

 - Add `margin-right: -9999px;` on the table element